未雨绸缪

 Modern Applications

-This proverb is frequently used in:
+This proverb is frequently used in emergency preparedness, financial planning, career development, and health.

 Contrast with Western Thinking